Canny edge detector: The thinning of the edge

 While the traditional Canny edge detection implements a good detection result to meet the first two criteria, it does not meet the single response per edge strictly.
 A mathematical morphology technique to thin the detected edge is developed by Mallat S and Zhong.

 Use of curvelets

 Curvelets have been used in place of the Gaussian filter and gradient estimation to compute a vector field whose directions and magnitudes approximate the direction and strength of edges in the image, to which steps 3 - 5 of the Canny algorithm are then applied.
 Curvelets decompose signals into separate components of different scales, and dropping the components of finer scales can reduce noise.

 Differential geometric formulation

-A more refined approach to obtain edges with sub-pixel accuracy is by using the approach of differential edge detection, where the requirement of non-maximum suppression is formulated in terms of second- and third-order derivatives computed from a scale space representation (Lindeberg 1998) – see the article on edge detection for a detailed description.
+A more refined approach to obtain edges with sub-pixel accuracy is differential edge detection, where the requirement of non-maximum suppression is formulated in terms of second- and third-order derivatives computed from a scale space representation (Lindeberg 1998) – see the article on edge detection for a detailed description.